danilfg/bank-test-platform/README.md

 ### Kafka

-Kafka is used as the event backbone between services.
+Kafka is used as the event backbone for asynchronous domain/platform events.
-Business and platform events are emitted for auditability, observability, and async integration patterns.

 Current metrics: